arnodelorme/neurofeedbacklab/INSTALL.md

 ```

 If succesful, chunk should contain a chunk of data and it should show on the command line, otherwise it will show [] (which means empty in Matlab) or generate an error.
 You can also use the function lsl_resolve_byprop to find streams (lsl_resolve_byprop(lib, 'type', ‘EEG', 'name’, ‘’))

+# Getting started

+Run and modify the file [nfblab_run_template.m](https://github.com/arnodelorme/neurofeedbacklab/blob/master/src/nfblab_run_template.m) to get started.
+Change the number of channels and sampling rate to match your system.
+Neurofeedbacklab should be able to pick up the LSL stream of type EEG.
+If it does not, troubleshoot LSL as explained in the previous sections.